Victorious Youth: Dating

-4th/5th Century
+Origin

-In 1974, Jerry Podany, Antiquities Conservator at the Getty Museum, and Marie Svoboda, a post-graduate intern in Antiquities Conservation at the Museum, conducted radiocarbon dating from a piece of wood that came from the statue's core, establishing the bronze as an ancient piece of work.
-Over one month, Stapp removed the core of the bronze to eliminate issues related to humidity.
-During the removal, thermoluminescence dating and carbon 14 methods of examination confirmed the dating of the Victorious Youth to pre-Roman time.
-The rectangular plate on the statue's back of neck functioned as support for the Bronze's vertical position, a technique shared by two other fourth-century bronzes; the Marathon Boy and the Antikythera Youth.
-The curved body raised hip, smooth, and youthful anatomy are characteristics of a universal style—the fifth century B.C. developed these frameworks as a canonical expression of classical values.
+In 1974, Jerry Podany, antiquities conservator at the Getty Museum, and Marie Svoboda, a post-graduate intern in antiquities conservation at the Museum, radiocarbon-dated a piece of wood that came from the statue's core, establishing the bronze as an ancient piece of work.
+Over one month, conservator Rudolph Stapp removed the core of the bronze to eliminate issues related to humidity.
+During the removal, thermoluminescence dating and carbon-14 methods confirmed the dating of the Victorious Youth to pre-Roman times.
+The rectangular plate on the statue's back of neck functioned as support for the Bronze's vertical position, a technique shared by two other fourth-century bronzes: the Marathon Boy and the Antikythera Youth.
+The curved body, raised hip, and smooth and youthful anatomy are characteristics of a universal style—the fifth century BCE developed these frameworks as a canonical expression of classical values.
 This form of expression went on through two and a half millennia, making dating and attribution challenging to determine with confidence.
-Despite slightly different interpretations, a collective agreement states that production can be dated to between the late fourth century and middle of the third century B.C.
+Despite slightly different interpretations, a collective agreement states that production can be dated to between the late fourth century and middle of the third century BCE.

-Collectors in Antiquity
+Collectors in antiquity

-Many statues from Greek cities and sanctuaries moved into Roman possession by the second century B.C.
+Many statues from Greek cities and sanctuaries moved into Roman possession by the second century BCE.
 Vast collections of the antique style flourished, various statuary were looted and repurposed for Roman decoration.
-Like many other bronzes, the Victorious Youth traveled across the ocean on its way to Italy for reinstallation, possibly in public areas or in private homes.
+Like many other bronzes, the Victorious Youth traveled across the Mediterranean on its way to Italy for reinstallation, possibly in public areas or in private homes.